Collective Worship Curriculum Leader: Mrs Mitchell & Mrs Holden

 Collective Worship Council:

-To become a member of the Worship Council, the children have to submit a paragraph of writing explaining why they would like to become a councillor.
+To become a member of the Worship Council, the children have to submit a paragraph of writing explaining why they would like to become a Worship Councillor.
 The staff Worship Team then look at all of the applications and decide who to appoint for this role.

-The role of the Worship Council is to plan and deliver Worship each week and collect feedback from the children, staff and parents about Worship and how this can be developed further.
-Also, to collect the prayers at the end of each week from the Reflection Areas.
+The role of the Worship Council is to plan and deliver Worships linked to our School Values.
+They also collect feedback from the children, staff and parents about Worship and how this can be developed further.
+In addition, each week the Worship Council collect the prayers from the Reflection Areas and share these at the start of their meetings.

 Collective Worship Planning: